Steamboat Natural Hot Springs

 The Heart Spring/Bathhouse (136 Lincoln Avenue)

 The Heart Spring was a favorite area for the Utes, and the hill located behind the spring is reputed to have been the site of the last battle between the Ute and Arapaho tribes.
 In 1887, the Crawfords built a log bathhouse here, and in 1909, it was replaced by a large stone bathhouse with indoor and outdoor pools fed by the spring.
-This site is now home to Old Town Hot Springs.
+The site is now home to Old Town Hot Springs.